Offline Deployment

 --set storageClassName=df-nfs-storage

-If you want to use a single replica in a POC environment, configure as follows:
+If it's a POC environment and you want to use a single replica, you can configure it as follows:

 kubectl edit cm launcher-settings -n launcher